IQAndreas/markdown-licenses/gnu-agpl-v3.0.md

 Each version is given a distinguishing version number.
-If the Program specifies that a certain numbered version of the GNU Affero General Public License &ldquo;or any later version&rdquo; applies to it, you have the option of following the terms and conditions either of that numbered version or of any later version published by the Free Software Foundation.
+If the Program specifies that a certain numbered version of the GNU Affero General Public License “or any later version” applies to it, you have the option of following the terms and conditions either of that numbered version or of any later version published by the Free Software Foundation.
 If the Program does not specify a version number of the